-In general, people have a freedom of disposition that allows them to give away their property during life or after death, and to decide who will get it and in what form.
-People may decide to give more to those who offered better companionship or to those who are needier, or to favored charities.
+In general, people have a freedom of disposition, allowing them to give away their property during life or after death, and to decide who will get it and in what form.
+People may decide to give more to those who offered better companionship or who are needier, or to favored charities.

 Why Do People Challenge Wills?